WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 		-e DB_ADMIN_USER=db_admin_user \
 		-e DB_ADMIN_PASSWORD=db_admin_password \
 		-v workload-automation-console-data:/home/wauser \
-		ibm-workload-automation-console:9.5.0.05.\<release_date>
+		ibm-workload-automation-console:10.1.0.00.\<release_date>

 > **Note:** The name of the image has to be the same as the one you loaded on your local workstation when you launched the docker load command.

-> **Note:** Internal ports are predefined and must not be changed.
+> **Note**: Internal ports are predefined and must not be changed.
 External ports can be customized.

 ### Installing with custom .PEM certificates
 To use custom certificates, modify the volume `<path_on_host_containing_certs>:/opt/wautils/certs` with the path of the directory that contains your certificates at the place of `<path_on_host_containing_certs>`.
 In the defined folder, add the following certificates: